The answer here https://unix.stackexchange.com/a/472384/170373 contains this code block:

 An annoying thing about this issue is that if the answer is opened for editing, the italics don't appear.
 They only seem to appear in the edit view, if you happen to modify the code block itself and wait a moment for the syntax highlighter to work.

-as comments by default is (or was. if it's changed now, that is.)
-Could be that having two conflicting tags is exactly what causes it, but that's effin idiotic behaviour.<!-- language-all: sh -->
+@fra-san, for one, that question has two tags that have a language setting (awk and perl).
+Either would be fine as a highlighting syntax for the answer, but it uses neither.
+Second, the fallback it uses (if it's a fallback) is completely useless on this site, the same way treating /* */ as comments by default is (or was. if it's changed now, that is.)
+Could be that having two conflicting tags is exactly what causes it, but that's effin idiotic behaviour.